-MRI assists in the diagnosis of acute lesions, assesses concurrent injuries and determines the location of the damaged structures.
+MRI assists in the diagnosis of acute lesions assess concurrent injuries and determine the location of the damaged structures.

 Treatment of Posterolateral Corner Injury

-This treatment is indicated in grade I or II injuries of posterololateral corner which are not associated with any other injury.
+This treatment is indicated in grade I or II injuries of the posterolateral corner which are not associated with any other injury.